H4CK3RD33P/SoilAnalyzer/README.md

 ## Special Thanks
 ❤️ ***Prof. Biplab Chowdhury*** <br>
 ❤️ ***Prof. Tanmay De*** <br>
-❤️ ***Shubhadeep Maity***

-*SoilAnalyzer is an IoT device based on ESP-32 which analyzes and monitors soil in real-time on Webpage and ThingSpeak via WebSockets.*
+*SoilAnalyzer is an IoT device based on ESP-32 which takes user requirements and tests them against the soil parameters and predicts the best suitable crop for the soil using a Supervised Machine Learning Support Vector Classifier model.
+It records the data and performs MATLAB Analysis and visualization in ThingSpeak cloud.*

 https://github.com/H4CK3RD33P/SoilAnalyzer/assets/68001267/ff302985-11bb-4c7b-84fe-55318fa15317